cole/tornado-sessions/README.markdown

  - Tornado
  - Redis

 ## Usage

 To use sessions, you must have a cookie secret set (for secure cookies).

-There are two was to handle session access.
+There are two was to give handlers session access.

 First using the `@session` wrapper on handler methods: